eineboek/PureHistory/README.md

 ## Navigation
 Arrow keys up/down for cursor movement between options

-ENTER to continue (language selection) or toggle option
+Arrow key right to toggle an option

-Arrow key right to continue to the newxt option page
+ENTER to continue to the next page

 ## Usage
 1. Download the latest release